-The city is situated in the historic province of Kvemo Kartli, 420 meters above the sea level.
-From Marneuli it's not far to the borders with Armenia (Sadakhlo) and Azerbaijan (Red Bridge).
+The city is situated in the historic province of Kvemo Kartli, 420 meters above sea level.
+From Marneuli, it's not far to the borders with Armenia (Sadakhlo) and Azerbaijan (Red Bridge).
 Due to its location, Marneuli is very multicultural.
 In the city and around it there live people from different religions and cultures, who live together peacefully and harmoniously.
 Marneuli and especially its surroundings are more than a thoroughfare.
 It is also worth visiting the small city due to different reasons.

 Before 1947 the town was known as Borchali.
 Between 1947 and 1952 the town was known as Sarvan, a name still used in some contexts.
 The Borchaly Uyezd was a county of the Tiflis Governorate of the Caucasus Viceroyalty of the Russian Empire and then of the Democratic Republic of Georgia and of the Democratic Republic of Armenia with its administrative center in Shulaveri.
 Now, it is part of Armenia's region of Lori and Georgia's region of Kvemo Kartli.
-The term «Borchaly» derives from Turcoman tribes that were resettled by Shah Abbas I (1571-1629) along Debed valley, after his successful campaigns against kingdoms of Kartli and Kakheti, that led formation several Qizilbash khanates on Georgian territory.
+The term «Borchaly» derives from Turcoman tribes that were resettled by Shah Abbas I (1571-1629) along Debed valley, after his successful campaigns against kingdoms of Kartli and Kakheti, that led the formation of several Qizilbash khanates on Georgian territory.

 The oldest Qvevri ever found